ZenjiOP/Grp4ProjRepo/README.md

 2 Card Texas Holdem Poker application that runs inside the command prompt/terminal.
-Compile and run in the same way as any other C++ application.
+Compile and run "Poker.cpp" in the same way as any other C++ application.

 How to play: (For Final Build)
 - In a game of Texas hold'em, each player is dealt two cards face down (the 'hole cards')